-Stewart Caton is a Law Librarian - Reference at UNT Dallas College of Law.
+Stewart Caton is a Professor of Practice at UNT Dallas College of Law.
 Caton teaches legal research and advance legal research courses, and he provides reference assistance to students and faculty at the College of Law.

 Caton joined the College of Law in 2015 from the University of Washington, where he was an intern in the law librarianship program.
 Caton received his Masters of Library and Information Science from the University of Washington, his J.D. from the University of Oregon, and his B.A. from California State University Stanislaus.
 He was selected as a 2018 Fellow in the American Association of Law Libraries Leadership Academy.